 Benedict Wows Britain

-“Pope Benedict’s declarations over the past few days have been remarkable and, in modern Britain, virtually unprecedented,” wrote English columnist Stephen Glover in the Daily Mail.
+“Pope Benedict’s declarations over the past few days have been remarkable and, in modern Britain, virtually unprecedented,” writes English columnist Stephen Glover in today’s Daily Mail.
 “They were delivered in the calmest, meekest and least ranting way possible, and yet they carried a great authority that largely comes, I think, from the Pope’s evident goodness as well as from the dignity of his office.
 Even hard-hearted cynics and skeptics could not fail to listen.”

 His presence brought out an estimated 500,000 people in Scotland and England as well as countless others who heard his messages in the media and on the Internet.
 It defied predictions and vastly exceeded expectations.

 The government and the Vatican were particularly delighted with how well it had gone.
 Vatican spokesman Father Federico Lombardi said it had been a “wonderful visit” and, above all, a “spiritual success.”

 Crowd numbers were far larger than any protests (200,000 on the streets of London on Sept.
 18 compared to around 5,000 who took part in a march that day), but the Vatican doesn’t judge success by numbers.
 Father Lombardi said the Pope felt it was a success because “many, many people listened with profound interest to what he had to say.”

 Benedict XVI began his trip by telling Queen Elizabeth II of his concerns over “aggressive forms of secularism,” but he ended it on a message of hope: Britons, he said, have a “deep thirst” for the message of Christianity, even if the country is submerged in a “highly secularized environment.”
 He constantly warned of the excesses of secularism and the perils of “atheist extremism” yet reminded the country of its deep Christian roots thanks to which so much good has been achieved by its people in the course of history.